zyz9066/Computer-Vision/README.md

 ## Assignment 2 Image Enhancement and Edge Detection

 The first objective of the assignment is to implement image enhancement techniques.
 After enhancing the image, your solution must provide a selection of edge detectors to extract the contours of the image.

+In this assignment, I have implemented a simple GUI for user adjusting different techniques to get the best result they needed.

 ### Libraries
-OpenCV, numpy, pillow, matplotlib
+OpenCV, numpy, pillow, matplotlib, tkinter